niteshpolicy29/game/GAME_ARCHITECTURE.md

 Haunted Pumpkin is a 2D physics-based platformer built with Phaser 3.
 The architecture follows a scene-based structure with clear separation between game logic, rendering, and state management.
 The game uses Arcade Physics for collision detection and movement, with custom entity classes extending Phaser's built-in types.

-The game features a unique marshmallow transformation mechanic where the player can toggle between a candy ball (normal physics) and a marshmallow form (buoyant, slow-falling) to navigate challenging platforming sections with varied gap sizes.
+The game features a unique triple-form transformation system where the player can switch between three distinct forms:
+- **Candy Ball**: Standard platforming with normal physics
+- **Marshmallow**: Buoyant floating with water physics
+- **Jelly**: Bouncy movement with auto-hops and fast-fall mechanics

+Each form has unique physics properties, visual appearance, and death animations, enabling creative level design with varied gap sizes and water crossings.

 ## System Architecture